FIDATA/dev-toolkit/README.md

 4. Python 3

-	I use Python 3.3 and I'm not sure about workability with other versions.
+	I use Python 3.3 and I'm not sure about ability to work with other versions.

 	Download page: http://python.org/download/.